ionic-team/ion-android-geolocation/docs/README.md

 ## Motivation

-This library is to be used by the Geolocation Plugin for [OutSystems' Cordova Plugin](https://github.com/ionic-team/cordova-outsystems-geolocation) and [Ionic's Capacitor Plugin](https://github.com/ionic-team/outsystems-geolocation).
+This library is used by the Geolocation Plugin for [OutSystems' Cordova Plugin](https://github.com/ionic-team/cordova-outsystems-geolocation) and [Ionic's Capacitor Plugin](https://github.com/ionic-team/outsystems-geolocation).

 ## Usage